godpgf/my_paper/MoESA/MoESA.md

-# Mixture-of-Experts Attention Network for light reflection facial anti-spoofing
+# Mixture-of-Experts Attention Network for Anti-spoofing via Light Reflection

 （恒玉帮改word）

 ## Abstract
-​   1背景和问题、2（方法，简洁 逻辑），3实验和结论

- This paper proposes a Mixture-of-Experts Spatial Attention Network(MoESA) for light reflection face anti-spoofing which is simple yet effective that has already been used by millions of user.
-Specifically, MoESA first uses a shared-bottom feature-extraction module, and then uses a few end-to-end trainable U-Net as expert modules to estimate the multi-frame facial depth maps, a gating network take the input features and output softmax gates assembling the experts with different weights.
-Last we uses Spatial Attention to merge there recovered multi-frame depth maps to one,  then sent to a simple classifification structure to distinguish the real 3D face from those 2D presentation attacks. （构造数据集，我们的数据集不明白）Extensive experiments on our datasets demonstrate the superiority of our proposed method over the state of the arts.
+​     This paper proposes a Mixture-of-Experts Attention Network(MoEA) for anti-spoofing via light reflection which is simple yet effective that has already been used by millions of user.
+Specifically, MoEA first uses a shared-bottom feature-extraction module, and then uses a few end-to-end trainable U-Net as expert modules to estimate the multi-frame facial depth maps, a gating network take the input features and output softmax gates assembling the experts with different weights.
+Last we uses an attention network to merge these recovered multi-frame depth maps to one,  then sent to a simple classifification net to distinguish the real 3D face from those 2D presentation attacks.
+Moreover, we further collect a large-scale dataset containing 12, 660 live and spoofing samples, which covers abundant imaging qualities and Presentation Attack Instruments(PAI).
+Extensive experiments on our datasets demonstrate the superiority of our proposed method over the state of the arts.

-Keywords:Mixture-of-Experts,Spatial Attention,gating network,face anti-spoofing
+Keywords:Mixture-of-Experts, Attention,gating network,face anti-spoofing

 ## 1.Introduction

-​    Face anti-spoofing has been more and more applied in our real life.Before face recognition, it is necessary to know whether the captured face is living or spoofing(e.g. printing a face on paper or replaying a face on a digital device).
+​    Face anti-spoofing has been more and more applied in our real life.
+Before face recognition, it is necessary to distinguish the living face from spooling face(e.g. printing a face on paper or replaying a face on a digital device).
 Although specific hardware equipped(e.g., structured light、LIDAR or infrared light) can achieve good classification performance on face anti-spoofing task[[^1],[^2]]，but they rely on the customized hard ware design and increases the system cost.
 It is a very challenging problem to directly realize the Face anti-spoofing on the mobile devices.

 ​    Recent advances on Presentation Attack Detection (PAD) tend to estimate depth directly from a single RGB image.
 Such methods introduce certain prior by recovering sparse[^3] or dense[[^4],[^5]] depth features,  but the main issue with uses single image is the lack of strong prior of object shapes.

 ​    In the past few years, some method using the flash on the mobile phone screen as an auxiliary signal to help estimate depth for face anti-spoofing has emerged[^6].
 It can extract the flash information of mobile phone screen from face photos, these flash information called normal cues and will use them as input.
 As the 3D shape of different areas of the face is different, different normal cues will be generated from the flash, while for face on printed materials or electronic screens has no 3D shape, the normal cues generated are different from living face.The existing method uses a U-net[^7] structure to estimate depth, and use this depth map to liveness classifiers.
 ​    Although the previous face anti-spoofing via light reflection has made significant progress，it still suffer from some following problems.
 First,  frames of different attack instruments (printed materials, electronic screens, etc) have different data distribution,  the inherent conflicts from data distribution can actually harm the predictions, particularly when model parameters are extensively shared among all samples.
 And then, multi-frames information is often collected for face anti-spoofing in order to improve the accuracy, how to fuse these information to obtain a reliable result is a problem that has not been solved by previous methods.
-​    In this paper, we propose a new network named Mixture-of-Experts Spatial Attention Network for light reflection face anti-spoofing.
+​    In this paper, we propose a new network named Mixture-of-Experts Attention Network for light reflection face anti-spoofing.
 To address the inherent conflicts from data distribution problem of face anti-spoofing task, a few end-to-end trainable U-Net will be used as multi-expert modules, while also having a gating network trained to optimize each expert module.
-And to address the mixture of multi-frames problem, a spatial attention module also be design to to generate attention maps assembling the recovered multi-frame depth maps with different weights.
+And to address the mixture of multi-frames problem, an attention network also be design to to generate attention maps assembling the recovered multi-frame depth maps with different weights.
 These improvements to the traditional model have been applied in industrial products and achieved very good results.
 ​    Our main contributions are summarized as follows:

-* We are the first to use Mixture-of-Experts structure in face anti-spoofing tasks.
-The input from different attack instruments will use different expert modules to estimate facial depth maps.
-Each expert module uses the U-net structure, and shared-bottom module had be used to extract low-level features for all the expert moudles.
+* We are the first to use Mixture-of-Experts structure in face anti-spoofing tasks to resolve  the inherent conflicts from data distribution.
+Each expert module uses a U-net structure, and we also design a shared-bottom module to extract low-level features for all the expert moudles.
 * A trainable gating network is designed to assemble the experts with different weights，allowing frames of different attack instruments to utilize experts differently.
+The classification of different attack instruments will be used as labels to directly train the gating network.
+In addition, living face will not be used as samples for direct training of gating network.

-* Spatial attention module has use to merge recovered multi-frame depth maps.
+* Attention module has use to merge recovered multi-frame depth maps.
 Therefore, the noise in a certain area of a frame will not affect the accuracy of the model.

 ​    The remainder of this paper is organized as follows.
 Section 2 reviews the related works.
-Section 3 and 4 presents our MoESA architecture and its training method, respectively.
-Experimental results are reported in Section 5.
-Finally, we provide some concluding remarks in Section 6.
+Section 3 presents our MoEA architecture.
+Experimental results and its training method are reported in Section 4.
+Finally, we provide some concluding remarks in Section 5.

 ## 2.Relate work